Online gambling directory

 that at a rate of 30 rounds per hour with a flat bet of 25 credits,

-playing for four hours, an online
+playing for four hours, a

 casino would expect to make 157.80 from your play.
 Again you